(because form builder + rules engines = control over order of operations)

 "This is awesome, thanks so much!
 So how can we do this ourselves next time?"

 The answer is simple - you don't.
-The only way to do this is again is have me hack the next form, and all the other forms every time you want to send a new survey out.
+The only way to do this is for multiple forms is for me to write custom code for each form every time you want to send a new survey out.
 I'm not always available to do this, and hiring a programmer to do this every time is expensive and time consuming.

 I have to believe that the product teams for many of these form builders have heard requests for these kinds of features, and have ultimately decided against it.
 There’s a pretty good reason why - those features are actually quite difficult to deliver.

 The form builders that I have seen that are capable of allowing an input’s value to be a calculation make that functionality possible by having the administrator plug in a formula tied to that particular input.
 The problem is you can only do a simple single formula per input, i.e.

 [quantity] X [unit price] = [total price]

 Doing anything conditional with these form builders is at best difficult, and more likely impossible.
 The reason why it's so difficult is the form input and the formula for calculating that value are too tightly coupled.
 The best way to deliver these kind of features is to separate the inputs from the logic for dynamic behavior, i.e. setting a value or making an input conditionally valid.

 One of the many reasons I find the limitations of using a Business-to-Consumer (B2C) form builder so frustrating is that I’ve used applications that can meet those requests with no hacking required.
 There is an entire segment of the software business that produces Business-To-Business (B2B) form builders that are capable of so much more.
 I know this because I used to work for one of those companies.
 These B2B applications use what is known as a rules engine in order to make this kind of functionality possible.